tsillus/nvim/readme.md

 git clone https://github.com/ryanoasis/nerd-fonts.git --depth 1
 ```

 *Note*: This repository takes about 1GB of space.
-If you don't want to use that much of disk space, you can find different ways of installing the Fontson
+If you don't want to use that much of disk space, you can find different ways of installing the Fonts on
     on their (github page)[https://github.com/ryanoasis/nerd-fonts#font-installation].

-This will install nerd-fonts into a subfolder `./nerd-fonts`.
+This will download nerd-fonts into a subfolder `./nerd-fonts`.

 Now you can use the install script to install a specific font, e.g.:

 ```
 ./nerd-fonts/install.ps1 JetBrainsMono -WindowsCompatibleOnly
 ```

 This will install every `JetBrainsMono` variant available.
-There are a lot of other Fonts.
+Once that is done, open the settings for your PowerShell and change the font used to the NerdFont
+you installed.

 ## Install and Setup Neovim and LunarVim